-My family and I had decided to vacation in Gulf Shores Alabama that year.
+My family and extended family had planned to vacation in Gulf Shores Alabama the year Hurricane Katrina hit.
 Our arrival date was August 27.
-We knew about the hurricane.
-We knew it was expected to hit somewhere along the coast of the Gulf between Texas and Florida.
+We knew about the hurricane before we left for our trip.
+We knew it was expected to hit somewhere along the coast of the Gulf between Texas and Florida, which was our destination.
 It had yet to be determined exactly where it would land on the day of our departure, so after much deliberation and conferring with family members who were already vacationing at Gulf Shores, we decided to stay the course and hit the road.

-After a 12 hour road trip, on a sunny, hot day, we arrived at the beach.
-The waves were higher than normal for the Gulf, the sea rougher than usual, but other than that all things appeared to be okay, until we heard that the direction of the hurricane had changed and was expected to hit Alabama by morning.
+After a 12 hour road trip, on a sunny, hot day, we arrived at the beach where we had booked a week’s stay.
+The waves were higher than normal for the Gulf, the sea rougher than usual, but other than that all things appeared to be A-Okay, until we heard that the direction of the hurricane had changed and was expected to hit Alabama by morning.

-We had decided to leave and go to Panama City Beach even before the evacuation was instated.
-We left and headed to Panama City Beach, Florida.
+We decided to leave the next morning, and travel to Panama City Beach, Florida.
 That proved to be a mistake as far as vacations go.
-While we were there, we were impacted with up to 55 MPH winds, that kept us pretty much indoors for three days.
+After we arrived safely there were sustained winds at 55 MPH, that kept us pretty much tethered to the inside of our condos.

-During our stay there we met many people who had come to Panama City Beach from the New Orleans area.
-We talked and empathized with those people, and prayed for them and their loved ones; especially those who received the news of total devastation to their homes, their businesses, their worlds, as we stood by and listened.
+During our stay there, when we were able to leave the safe haven of our rooms, we met many people who had come to Panama City Beach from the New Orleans area, and the devastation there was great.
+We talked with people who had lost everything, houses, businesses and places of employment.
+We offered sympathy and prayed for them and their loved ones who were in shock over the devastation to their lives, their worlds.

-It wasn’t the best vacation we ever experienced.
+It wasn’t the best vacation we had ever experienced, that’s for sure.
 In fact, as far as vacations go, it pretty much sucked.
-But that was but one week of our lives.
+But that was just one week of our lives.
 Those people, when they left Panama City Beach, were going back to the remains of what was left of their lives.